 |$40k - $80k||9|

 About Brain Tumour Foundation of Canada:

-Founded in 1982, Brain Tumour Foundation of Canada (BTFC) funds programs and services to support and educate people with brain tumours and gives money to researchers working on finding cures for this disease.
-BTFC states that 27 Canadians are diagnosed with brain tumour every day.
+Founded in 1982, Brain Tumour Foundation of Canada (BTFC) funds programs and services to support and educate people with brain tumours and gives money to researchers studying potential cures and improved treatments for this disease.
+BTFC states that 27 Canadians are diagnosed with brain tumours every day.
 It estimates that 55,000 Canadians have brain tumours, with over 120 different types of brain tumour diagnosed.

-Brain Tumour Foundation of Canada is a Small-Cap charity as it received donations and special event revenue of $2.6m in F2015.
-Administrative costs are 5% of total revenues and fundraising costs are 29% of total donations.
-Total overhead costs come to 34%, falling within Ci’s reasonable range.
-BTFC has funding reserves of $2.5m that can cover program costs for 1.2 years.
+Brain Tumour Foundation of Canada is a medium-sized charity as it received donations and special event revenue of $3.5m in 2017.
+Administrative costs are 7% of revenues and fundraising costs are 16% of donations.
+The fundraising cost ratio has consistently declined from 26% in 2014.
+For every dollar donated, 77 cents go to the cause, falling within Ci’s reasonable range for overhead spending.
+BTFC has funding reserves of $2.9m that can cover program costs for 1.3 years.
 Excluding donor-endowed funds, funding reserves can cover program costs for 1.1 years.

 Financial RatiosFiscal year ending December